armory3d/armory_docs/code/wasm.md

 ![](/code/img/wasm/0.jpg)

-*Note: This feature requires Armory 0.4/git.
-Use [Armory Updater](http://armory3d.org/manual/#/dev/gitversion) to get it now.*

 ## Intro

 [WebAssembly](http://webassembly.org/) (`Wasm`) is a binary instruction format for a stack-based virtual machine, designed as a portable target for compilation of languages like `C`/`C++`/`Rust`.